proog128/jswin/README.md

 * `c` ANSI string
 * `w` wide character string

+## Building self-running executables

+jswin_wrapper wraps JavaScript code in a Windows executable (.exe) for easy distribution.
+The JavaScript modules are bundled with a loader application (jswin_loader) which runs the main module at startup. jswin resides in a DLL (jswinrt.dll) to be shared by multiple executables.

 ## Compiling

 This source code package contains project files for Microsoft Visual C++ 2012.